 On May 1, 2004, in its biggest single expansion, the EU took in 10 countries with some 74 million people.
-Seven entrants were either one-time Soviet republics or once part of the Warsaw Pact: the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland and Slovakia.
-The others were Malta, Cyprus and Slovenia.
+Seven entrants had been either former Soviet republics or once part of the Warsaw Pact: The Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland and Slovakia.
+The other countries were Malta, Cyprus and Slovenia.

-In countries like Poland, a decade in one of the world's most exclusive clubs has brought galloping growth, even at time when many other parts of the union were beset by a crippling financial crisis.
+Economically, a decade in one of the world's most exclusive clubs has brought galloping growth to countries like Poland, even at time when other parts of the EU were beset by a crippling financial crisis.

-"Poland and other countries in the region seized this chance offered to them by history and used it well," Polish Prime Minister Donald Tusk said earlier this week as he presented a report on his country's decade in the EU.
+"Poland and other countries in the region seized this chance offered to them by history and used it well," Polish Prime Minister Donald Tusk said Tuesday, as he presented a report on his country's decade in the EU.

-EU accession, the report said, helped Poland increase exports to EU partners, brought funds to help modernize roads, bridges, railways and waste-water treatment, and gave greater access for Poles to schools and jobs in more-developed countries to the West.
+EU accession, the report said, helped Poland increase exports to EU partners, brought funds to help modernize roads, bridges, railways and waste-water treatment and gave Poles greater access to schools and jobs in more-developed countries to the West.

 Poland's gross domestic product has grown 49 percent since 2004, while the overall EU economy grew 11 percent over the same period, the report said.
-Polish exports to EU partners tripled, reaching 115 billion euros (about $160 billion) last year.
+Polish exports to EU partners tripled over that span, reaching 115 billion euros (about $160 billion) last year.

-"For me, it is good that we are in the union," said Leonard Kukiel, an elevator engineer who works in Warsaw for U.S.-based Otis Elevator Co. — a job he said likely wouldn't have been possible without the EU.
+"For me, it is good that we are in the union," said Kukiel, who works in Warsaw for the U.S.-based Otis Elevator Co. — a job that he said wouldn't likely have been possible without the EU.
 "The country also profited, I can see that when I travel: Many good roads and highways make travel faster and more comfortable.
 And visa-free travel is a very nice thing, too."

-As for the neighboring Czech Republic, David Marek, chief economist at Patria Finance investment bank in Prague, said EU membership had "an essential effect" on economic development, with exports rising some 130 percent since 2004 and huge foreign-investment inflows — 250 billion koruna ($12.5 billion) in 2005 alone.
+For the Czech Republic, David Marek, chief economist at Patria Finance investment bank in Prague, said EU membership had "an essential effect" on its economic development, with exports rising some 130 percent since 2004 and huge foreign-investment inflows — 250 billion koruna ($12.5 billion) in 2005 alone.

-Hungary has been among the biggest beneficiaries of EU development funds, netting over 24 billion euros in the 2007-2013 budget cycle.
+Hungary is a good example of how EU membership cuts both ways.
+It has been among the biggest beneficiaries of EU development funds, netting over 24 billion euros in the 2007-2013 budget cycle.
 That's enough to cover 97 percent of its state development projects.

-So far, it is mostly the far right and far left that have expressed a desire to leave the EU most vocally.
+The far right and the far left have most vocally expressed a desire to leave the EU.
 Hungary's far-right Jobbik party, which increased its support to 20 percent in April's election, wants Hungary out of the EU, and its politicians have burned the EU flag at rallies.

-Associated Press writers Karel Janicek in Prague, Czech Republic and Pablo Gorondi in Budapest, Hungary, contributed to this report.
+Karel Janicek in Prague, Czech Republic; Pablo Gorondi in Budapest, Hungary; Liudas Dapkus in Vilnius, Lithuania; and Jari Tanner in Tallinn, Estonia, contributed to this report.